 Note: If you want your license to be deployed on each start up (for each user) without being deleted, name it “License-Persistent.txt”, and place it into “%ProgramData%\Enscape”.

-To suppress Update Notifications, Graphics Card Driver warnings, and the First Steps window you can set the following registry keys:
+To suppress Enscape Update Notifications, Graphics Card Driver warnings, and the First Steps window you can use the following commands:

 To perform this for the current user, just replace the HKEY_LOCAL_MACHINE with HKEY_CURRENT_USER.